zold-io/blog.zold.io/_posts/2019/01/2019-01-15-taxes-explained.md

 Thus, it is more convenient to tax an entire wallet, and do it less often than once per each payment.
-Moreover, Zold is a _cryptocurrency for micropayments_, which implies that potentiall there will be many of them in each wallet.
+Moreover, Zold is a _cryptocurrency for micropayments_, which implies that potentially there will be many of them in each wallet.

 To check whether your wallet is in good standing, run this: